When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: The Three Categories of Unseen Languages

 \subsection{Intermediate}

-The second type of languages (which we dub ``Intermediate'') are generally harder to process with pretrained multilingual language models out-of-the-box.
+The second type of languages (which we dub ``Intermediate'') are generally harder to process for pretrained MLMs out-of-the-box.
 In particular, pretrained multilingual language models are typically outperformed by a non-contextual strong baselines.
 Still, \mlmtuning has an important impact and leads to usable state-of-the-art models.

-A good example of such an intermediate language is Maltese, a member of the Semitic language but using the Latin script, Maltese has not been seen by \mbert.
-Other Semitic languages though, namely Arabic and Hebrew, have been included in the pre-training languages.
-The results on Maltese are outlined in Table~\ref{tab:maltese}, where it is clear that the non-contextual baseline outperforms \mbert.
-Additionally, a monolingual MLM trained on only 50K sentences matchs \mbert performance for both NER and POS tagging.
-However, the best results are reached with \mlmtuning: the proper use of monolingual data and the advantage of similarity to other pre-training languages render Maltese a tackle-able language by outperforming significantly our strong non-contextual baseline.
+A good example of such an intermediate language is Maltese, a member of the Semitic language but using the Latin script.
+Maltese has not been seen by \mbert during pretraining.
+Other Semitic languages though, namely Arabic and Hebrew, have been included in the pretraining languages. \draftreplace{The results on Maltese are outlined in Table~\ref{tab:maltese}, where it is clear that the non-contextual baseline outperforms \mbert.}{As seen in Table~\ref{tab:intermediate}, the non-contextual baseline outperforms \mbert.} Additionally, a monolingual MLM trained on only 50K sentences matches \mbert performance for both NER and POS tagging.
+However, the best results are reached with \mlmtuning: the proper use of monolingual data and the advantage of similarity to other pretraining languages render Maltese a {\em tackle-able} language \draftreplace{by outperforming our strong non-contextual baseline.}{as shown by the performance gain over our strong non-contextual baselines.}

-Our Maltese dependency parsing results are in line with those of~\citet{chau2020parsing}, who also show that \mlmtuning leads to significant improvements.
-They also additionally show that a small vocabulary transformation allows finetuning to be even more effective and gain 0.8 LAS points more.
-We further discuss the vocabulary adaptation technique of~\cite{chau2020parsing} in Section~\S\ref{sec:discussion}.
+Our Maltese dependency parsing results are in line with those of~\citet{chau2020parsing}, who also showed that \mlmtuning leads to significant improvements.
+They also additionally showed that a small vocabulary transformation allowed fine-tuning to be even more effective and gain 0.8 LAS points more.
+We further discuss the vocabulary adaptation technique of~\citet{chau2020parsing} in section~\ref{sec:discussion}.

-We consider Narabizi, an Arabic dialect spoken in North-Africa written in the Latin script and code-mixed with French, to fall in the same ``Intermediate'' category, because it follows the same pattern.
-Our results in Narabizi are listed in Table~\ref{tab:narabizi}.
-For both POS tagging and parsing, the multilingual models outperform the monolingual NarabiziBERT.
+We consider Narabizi \citep{seddah-etal-2020-building}, an Arabic dialect spoken in North-Africa written in the Latin script and code-mixed with French, to fall in the same Intermediate category, because it follows the same pattern. \draftremove{Our results in Narabizi are listed in Table~\ref{tab:narabizi}.} For both POS tagging and parsing, the multilingual models outperform the monolingual NarabiziBERT.
 In addition, \mlmtuning leads to significant improvements over the non-language-tuned \mbert baseline, also outperforming the non-contextual dependency parsing baseline.